zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 the current task remains the current task, and it continues to execute.

-Tasks with a priority higher than that specified by the :option:`TIMESLICE_PRIORITY` configuration option are exempt from time slicing, and are never preempted by a task of equal priority.
+Tasks with a priority higher than that specified by the :option:`CONFIG_TIMESLICE_PRIORITY` configuration option are exempt from time slicing, and are never preempted by a task of equal priority.
 This capability allows an application to use time slicing only for lower priority tasks that are less time-sensitive.

 .. note::
    The microkernel's time slicing algorithm does *not* ensure that a set